A daily alignment practice

 Effort without momentum

 You're working hard.
 You have the ability.
-You know what good looks like.
-And yet — things aren't compounding the way they should.
+But things aren't adding up the way they should.

 The Idea

-Ikiora is what happens when that friction disappears.
-When your decisions consistently reflect what matters most, something shifts.
-Not dramatically — quietly.
-Progress starts to feel easier.
+Ikiora is what happens when that feeling disappears.
+When your decisions reflect what matters most, progress starts to feel easier.
 Energy returns.
 Momentum builds on itself.

-Not through productivity hacks or motivation techniques.
-Through alignment — the kind that starts with knowing what you're pointed at, and builds through small, consistent adjustments over time.
+Not through productivity hacks.
+Through getting clear on what you're pointed at, then making small, consistent adjustments over time.

 Four moves.
 One direction.